Are you a beginner or an advanced skier wishing to improve your skiing?

 1) Chair Pose | variations: getting on your toes and one leg

-- Exhale engage your core and bring your butt towards the imaginary chair.
+- Exhale as you engage your core and bring your butt towards the imaginary chair.

-- During the next round, lift one leg up while you in the pose.
+- During the next round, lift one leg while you are in the pose.

 - And next time you sink into the imaginary chair, raise your heels, coming to your toes.

-- Do this pose dynamically for a few times (getting in and out of the pose).
+- Do this pose dynamically a few times (getting in and out of the pose).